Tales of a Baby Puffin & Generosity and Sharing Involving 1200mms « Arthur Morris/BIRDS AS ART

 3-Which image is your favorite? #1.
 I like how clean it is and the bird’s eye contact makes it more personal.

-• avatar Kathy Graff
+• Kathy Graff

 Best look at the face: 1st image